ImRaNM-001/terraform-journals/README.md

 (creates & auto-switches to workspace) tf workspace new <workspace-env>
 ex: tf workspace new dev
+tf workspace new test
+tf workspace new stage

 (switch to workspace manually) tf workspace select <workspace-env>